-Many medical illnesses, including celiac disease, Crohn's disease, Irritable Bowel Syndrome (IBS), and other autoimmune diseases, have been linked to the leaky gut syndrome, albeit whether it is a cause or a consequence of those diseases is unknown.
+Many medical illnesses, including celiac disease, Crohn's disease, Irritable Bowel Syndrome (IBS), and other autoimmune diseases, have been linked to the leaky gut syndrome.
+It is unknown whether it is a cause or a consequence of those diseases.

 Increased intestinal permeability, often known as leaky gut, is not a recognized medical condition.
-As a result, there is a scarcity of clinical data on the disease, particularly how long it takes to recover.
+As a result, clinical data on the disease is scarce, particularly on how long it takes to recover.
 However, estimations may be derived from studies that have looked into comparable circumstances.

-People with celiac disease, which is typically linked with intestinal permeability, were evaluated in a 2005 research from the University of Manitoba.
+People with celiac disease, typically linked with intestinal permeability, were evaluated in 2005 by the University of Manitoba research.

-Despite the fact that additional research is required, the study found that after a year on a gluten-free diet, 87 percent of the subjects' intestinal permeability was normal.
-Continue reading to discover more about leaky gut symptoms, causes, diet suggestions, and preventative strategies.
+Despite the fact that additional research is required, the study found that 87 percent of the subjects' intestinal permeability was normal after a year on a gluten-free diet.
+Read more about leaky gut symptoms, causes, diet suggestions, and preventative strategies.

 Is It True That You Have A Leaky Gut?

 The gastrointestinal tract, often known as the gut, has roughly 4,000 square feet of intestinal epithelial lining that regulates what enters your circulation.

 This lining may become “leaky” with holes or fissures if it is unhealthy, allowing germs, poisons, allergens, and partly digested food to enter the tissues underneath it.